 Resources for Families

-The transition to the United States can be both challenging and rewarding for your spouse and dependents.
-There are several places in the Nashville area that offer English language classes, and community groups that may be of interest to dependents.
-Nashville community organizations & Vanderbilt offer a variety of volunteer opportunities (formally listed as volunteer positions, thus applicable for F-2s).
+Transitioning to the United States can be rewarding, yet challenging for your dependents.
+There are several places in the Nashville area that offer English language support, community groups, and volunteer opportunities that may be of interest to your dependents.
 Additionally, ISSS offers programs for international spouses and dependents.
-For more information see the website or contact ISSS directly:

 Educational Opportunities for Your Children